 - The total number of slots available for awarding JRF is allocated among different categories subject-wise as per the Government's Reservation Policy.

 - The procedure followed for category-wise cum subject-wise cum allocation of JRF slots is shown below:

 Number of candidates to be declared qualified for JRF & Eligibility for Assistant Professor Both in the subject 'Management' for the General category

 - The aggregate percentage of both papers corresponding to the number of slots arrived at will determine the qualifying cut-off for the award for JRF 'in the 'Management' subject for the General category.

 - A similar procedure is used for all subjects and categories.
 It should be noted that the above-mentioned criteria are final and binding.

 Important Note: The subject-wise and category-wise merit list is prepared based on marks obtained by the candidates in all the rounds for selection purposes.
-This covered everything you needed to know about the UGC NET exam pattern 2022.
+This covered everything you needed to know about the UGC NET Exam Pattern 2023.
 So, the aspirants must keep all these factors in mind while preparing for the exam.
 We hope you find this information helpful.

-BYJU'S Exam Prep has the best preparation material from expert faculties like UGC Mock Test and UGC Coaching for good marks in Paper 1 and Paper 2.
+BYJU'S Exam Prep has the best preparation material from expert faculties like UGC NET Mock Test and UGC NET Online Coaching for good marks in Paper 1 and Paper 2.